-Compensation Report Attract, motivate and retain
+Compensation report Attract, motivate and retain

-Givaudan aims to attract, motivate and retain the highest calibre of professional and executive talent to sustain its leadership position within the flavour and fragrance industry.
+Givaudan aims to attract, motivate and retain a diverse pool of highly talented people to sustain its leadership position within the flavour and fragrance industry.
 The Company's compensation policies are an essential component of this strategy, and as such a key driver of organisational performance.